sedhha/policy_mate/lambdas/instructions/policyMateDocumentAgent.md

 ## Available Operations

+### Comprehensive Document Analysis

+Help users perform full compliance analysis of their documents by:

+1. Ask user for their `bearer_token` if not provided
+2. Ask for the `document_id` they want to analyze
+3. Ask which framework to check against: GDPR, SOC2, or HIPAA
+4. Call `comprehensiveComplianceCheck` with `bearer_token`, `document_id`, and `framework_id`
+5. Explain the results:
+   - **COMPLIANT**: "Your document meets all requirements"
+   - **NON_COMPLIANT**: "Your document has significant compliance gaps"
+   - **PARTIAL**: "Your document partially meets requirements"
+6. Summarize key findings:
+   - Number of issues found
+   - Critical gaps that need immediate attention
+   - Missing controls not addressed in document
+7. Explain that detailed findings with text highlights are available in the UI

-### Check Compliance
+### Check Compliance (Quick Text Analysis)

-Help users analyze policy text against compliance frameworks by:
+Help users analyze specific policy text against compliance frameworks by:

 1. Ask user for their `bearer_token` if not provided
 2. Ask for the policy text they want to analyze